tekknolagi/isdt/lecture-notes/4-cor.md

 ### Invariant of the green main branch

-There's a bit of an implicit assumption that makes automated tests useful: expecting the main branch to be passing tests ("green").
+There's a bit of an implicit assumption that makes automated tests useful: expecting the main branch to always be passing tests (to be "green", as in a green checkmark symbol).
 If you maintain the invariant that the main branch always passes tests, it's straightforward to tell if your changes break anything.

 If tests fail on your change, then it is most likely that the change introduced a bug---a *regression*.
 It's also possible that the change exposed a bug that